MicrosoftDocs/microsoft-365-community/Community/importing-data.md

 From your *SPMT* computer:

-- Open the “SharePoint Migration Tool”.<br>
+- Open the “SharePoint Migration Tool”.
 ![Open the SharePoint Migration Tool](media/importing-data/spmt-windows-search.png)

 - Click “Start your first migration”.